Invest in your photography skills and experience a place like no other.

 Join Taylor Burk for an in-depth photography workshop focused on what you personally want to achieve to enhance your skillset.
 From the basics of camera techniques to the intricacies of post-processing, this workshop covers a wide range of topics designed to help participants develop their skills and express their creativity through their lens.
 With a hands-on approach to teaching and a passion for helping others succeed, his workshops are an unforgettable experience that inspire and empower photographers at all levels.

-In partnership with Sea Wolf Adventures and Coastal Rainforest Safaris, we will embark on a 4 day journey to explore islands, fjords, and temperate rainforests by boat and on foot, offering ample opportunities to capture stunning photos of coastal landscapes and wildlife such as bears, whales, otters, dolphins, sea birds, and more!
-But this workshop is more than just a photo tour, it's an immersive experience that encompasses a variety of elements, including cultural education and culinary delights.
+In partnership with Sea Wolf Adventures, we will embark on a 4 day journey to explore islands, fjords, and temperate rainforests by boat and on foot, offering ample opportunities to capture stunning photos of coastal landscapes and wildlife such as bears, whales, otters, dolphins, sea birds, and more!
+But this workshop is more than just a photo tour, it's an immersive experience that encompasses a variety of elements, including cultural education, upscale accommodation and culinary delights.

 4 unforgettable days exploring islands, fjords and temperate rainforests home to an abundance of coastal wildlife.